TudorHulban/HowTo/82_Legal/agreement_contractor_client.md

 The statement needs to have the approval of the Client.
 The Client approval is for the whole statement, the Client cannot issue an approval only for part of the hours.

 After the statement is approved by the Client, the Contractor may send by email the invoice to The Client specified representative.
-Upon receival, the Client representative should respond to the email with an acknoledgment of receival.
+Upon receival, the Client representative should respond to the email with an acknowledgment of receival.
 After the acknowledgment of receival, The Client has 30 days to pay the invoice given the rate in Annex 2 was used for the charge of the exact amount of hours as in the statement.

 ## Section 6 - Disputes